bdurand/super_settings/README.md

 It is not possible to store an empty string in a setting; empty strings will be cast to `nil`.

-#### History

-A history of all settings changes is kept every time the value is changed.
+A history of all settings changes is kept every time the value is changed in the `histories` association.
 You can use this information to see what values were in effect at what time.
 You can optionally alse record who made the changes.

 #### Usage Tracking